aliyun/terraform-provider-alicloud/website/docs/r/sls_scheduled_sql.html.markdown

 layout: "alicloud"
 page_title: "Alicloud: alicloud_sls_scheduled_sql"
 description: |-
-  Provides a Alicloud SLS Scheduled S Q L resource.
+  Provides a Alicloud SLS Scheduled SQL resource.
 ---

 # alicloud_sls_scheduled_sql

-Provides a SLS Scheduled S Q L resource.
+Provides a SLS Scheduled SQL resource.
 Scheduled SQL task.

-For information about SLS Scheduled S Q L and how to use it, see [What is Scheduled S Q L](https://www.alibabacloud.com/help/en/).
+For information about SLS Scheduled SQL and how to use it, see [What is Scheduled SQL](https://www.alibabacloud.com/help/zh/sls/developer-reference/api-sls-2020-12-30-createscheduledsql).

 -> **NOTE:** Available since v1.224.0.